OpenBookPublishers/XML-last/README.md

 ## Files and directories in this repository
 * __documents and templates__: this folder contains an InDesign template.
 It also includes sample input files for book-, chapter- and object-level metadata
 * __schemas__: this folder contains the tei_simplePrint schema (also available at http://www.tei-c.org/Guidelines/Customization/index.xml) and the OBP customisation
-* __Extract-citations-from-book.xsl__: this script extracts citations from a book already converted to XML TEI and creates a file for submission to CrossRef's cited-by service
 * __LICENSE__
 * __README.md__: this file
 * __Transform-to-XML-book.xsl__: this script creates a unique book-long XML TEI file by combining the documents already converted